ethanshry/Kraken/documentation/Report.md

 All of the required packages will be installed as part of the installation path you follow, see [Installation](###Installation) for more information.

 ### Installation

-TODO update Installation.md with more detailed info, and reference/link to it here

 The goal of the installation process is to be as simple as possible for users.
 Therefore, it only takes the execution of a single script to get a system set up for use by the app deployment platform.